"pearls" of wisdom, love, and strength necklacesby Jenny Gaynor

 - the story

 Featuring strands of animal-friendly glass "pearls" and semi-precious stones, any one of these symbolic necklaces make any ensemble sparkle, either worn on its own or in multiples.
-These dainty glass beads are strung on extremely durable beading cord and attached to a strand of shimmering faceted gemstones.
+Handmade by Jenny Gaynor, these dainty glass beads are strung on extremely durable beading cord and attached to a strand of shimmering faceted gemstones.
 The glittering gem combinations subtly evoke the virtues of wisdom, love, or strength.

 "Pearls" of Wisdom: